DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 ------|------|------------
 key | string | A unique identifier of the table column. type | string | Specifies the table column type.
-The specified value affects which cell template is used to render the column. columnId? | number &#124; string  | Specifies the ID of the associated user data column. column? | [Column](#column) | Specifies the associated user data column. width? | number | Specifies the table column width.
+The specified value affects which cell template is used to render the column. column? | [Column](#column) | Specifies the associated user data column. width? | number | Specifies the table column width.